Uploading Apps to the Apple App Store and Google Play

 After these steps, you can make use of expo-cli to upload your further app builds to Google Play.

-To upload your Android app to Google Play, run expo upload:android.
+To upload your Android app to Google Play, simply run expo upload:android.
 You can set following options when uploading an Android standalone app:

 --track <track> - the track of the application to use, choose from: production, beta, alpha, internal, rollout (default: internal)